-In April 2015, the State began utilizing a strength-based approach to supervision as the foundation for our supervisory and management training.
-The training curriculum was developed with three main goals - to attract and retain top talent; increase workplace engagement, satisfaction and performance; and build strong teams while increasing morale.
-The Supervising in State Government, Level 1: The Essentials training program is mandatory for all designated supervisors and managers.
-All levels of leadership, including appointing authorities in the Executive Branch, are strongly encouraged to attend.
+In April 2015, the State began utilizing a strengths-based approach to supervision as the foundation for our supervisory and management training.
+The training curriculum was developed with three main goals - to attract and retain top talent; increase workplace engagement, satisfaction and performance; and build strong teams while increasing employee morale.
+Supervising in State Government is mandatory for all designated supervisors and managers.
+All levels of leadership, including appointing authorities in the executive branch, are strongly encouraged to attend.